Disorder-mediated synchronization resonance in coupled semiconductor lasers: The –driven optimization of steady-state synchronization in the weak-coupling regime

 In the main text, we develop the thermodynamic potential theory to analyze the structure of near-synchronized steady states.
-Based on the critical coupling strength, this framework explains both the scaling behavior of synchronization resonance at the optimal coupling value $\kappa^{*}$ and the independence of the synchronized peak $\langle S\rangle_{\rm max}$ from the number of lasers $M$.
+Based on the critical coupling strength, this framework explains both the scaling behavior of optimized steady-state synchronization at the optimal coupling value $\kappa^{*}$ and the independence of the synchronized peak $\langle S\rangle_{\rm max}$ from the number of lasers $M$.
 However, the specific optimal coupling $\kappa^{*}$—typically larger than the critical value $\kappa_c$—is determined by the onset of chaotic dynamics beyond the steady state.
-This chaotic behavior, induced by the amplitude–phase coupling factor $\alpha$ (see Fig.~\ref{fig:supp_alpha}), is the direct reason synchronization resonance emerges under frequency disorder.
-Consequently, in the strong-coupling regime, although numerous near-synchronized steady states exist in both the LK equation and the Kuramoto model, these states are unstable chaotic attractors in the LK system due to nontrivial amplitude–phase coupling, but remain stable fixed points in the pure phase dynamics of the Kuramoto model.
+This chaotic behavior, induced by the amplitude–phase coupling factor $\alpha$ (see Fig.~\ref{fig:supp_alpha}), is the direct reason for the emergence of the optimized steady-state synchronization in the weak-coupling regime ($\kappa\ll\sigma_{\Delta}$).
+Consequently, at the stronger coupling, although numerous near-synchronized steady states exist in both the LK equation and the Kuramoto model, these states are unstable chaotic attractors in the LK system due to nontrivial amplitude–phase coupling, but remain stable fixed points in the pure phase dynamics of the Kuramoto model.